Beladingala Baale

-Plot details
+Plot

-Beladingala Baale is the tale of a chess player Revanth (Anant Nag).
-Revanth is the only Grand-master from India and gains worldwide fame when he becomes the world champion by beating Polonski, the reigning world champion.
+Chess player Revanth is the only Grand-master from India and gains worldwide fame when he becomes the world champion by beating Polonski, the reigning world champion.
 He returns to Bangalore where he works as an assistant executive for Kanara Advertising Service.
 Revanth is congratulated by all his colleagues including his boss and close friend James (Ramesh Bhat).
-He is, however, disappointed because he even though he has won an international tournament, he has absolutely no fans, very limited press coverage and no sort of recognition from the society.
+He is, however, disappointed because even though he has won an international tournament, he has absolutely no fans, very limited press coverage and no sort of recognition from the society.

-While he is expressing his disappointment to James, he gets a call from a lady who claims that she is his fan and is calling to congratulate him personally.
+While he is expressing his disappointment to James, he gets a call from a lady who claims to be his fan and is calling to congratulate him personally.
 However, she refuses to reveal her name, instead challenges Revanth to identify her within the next half an hour, with the only clue that her name starts with R. He takes up the challenge.
-James and Revanth start writing down the Hindu names starting with R. Revanth is interrupted by his boss, who asks him to conduct the interviews for batch of candidates.
-Revanth intelligently takes the interview where he asks all candidates to write Hindu names starting with letter R. After ten minutes, Revanth has with him many Indian names starting with R but is still not able to identify the mystery woman.
-The lady disconnects the call as she gets offended by one of the names (Rasikapriya) suggested by Revanth — which were actually provided to Revanth by James.
+James and Revanth start writing down the Hindu names starting with R. Revanth is interrupted by his boss, who asks him to conduct interviews for a batch of candidates.
+Revanth intelligently takes the interview where he asks all candidates to write Hindu names starting with the letter R. After ten minutes, Revanth has with him many Indian names starting with R but is still not able to identify the mystery woman.
+The lady disconnects the call as she gets offended by one of the names (Rasikapriya) suggested by Revanth, which was actually provided to Revanth by James.

 After a couple of days, she calls again, and he apologizes for his behavior.
 He is mesmerized by her voice and really falls for her.
 He expresses his desire to meet her.
 She accepts only if he can find out the number where she is calling him from in the next two minutes.
 She gives him a puzzle, solving which he would be able to get her phone number.
 Revanth solves the puzzle incorrectly and gets into trouble by going to a wrong phone booth in search of the mystery woman.
-Revanth is frustrated by his failure when James suggests to seek the help of telephone exchange to find from where the calls were being made.
+Revanth is frustrated by his failure and James suggests he seek the help of the telephone exchange to find out from where the calls were being made.
 Again, they fail at that, too, but James meets a girl who is a telephone operator with whom he has a fling.